Validate Data Versions Using the Workday Query Language

 Not sure if you have this feature or capability?
 Reach out to your administrator.

 The Workday Query Language (WQL) is a query language used to interact with and retrieve data from the Workday system.
-In the studio experience, you can write WQL queries to validate the data versions produced by the Workday connector.
+In Studio, you can write WQL queries to validate the data versions produced by the Workday connector.
 Use the WQL to validate your Workday data as you configure the mappings and rules in Visier during initial onboarding.

 Create a WQL connector